 Fill Out and Submit a FAFSA to UMBC

 The Free Application for Federal Student Aid or FAFSA is a key component of your application to the Peaceworker Fellowship.
 It must be completed by early March, but and can be submitted as early as you like.
+The priority deadline to file your 2019-2020 FAFSA is February 14, 2019.
 Submit to UMBC using the school code 002105.
 Also note that while Federal Work Study funds contribute to the funding of our program, you do not have to be work study eligible to receive the fellowship.
 If you are applying to a graduate program at a school other than UMBC, you should send your FAFSA to that institution.

-You will be contacted for a phone interview if your application is still in consideration after the first round of reviews.
-These interviews are an opportunity to discuss your interests and fit with the program in more detail and to offer more information on possible service opportunities.
+If your application remains in consideration after the first round of reviews, you will be contacted via email for a video interview.
+These interviews are an opportunity to discuss your interests and fit with the program in more detail.